 The general procedure for cleaning a firearm is to:

-- Disassemble the firearm
+- Disassemble the firearm.

-- Remove carbon fouling and any debris that may have found its way into the firearm
+- Remove carbon fouling and any debris that may have found its way into the firearm.

-- Inspect the firearm for loose screws or bolts, broken pieces, excessive wear, and for any cracks or deformities
+- Inspect the firearm for loose screws or bolts, broken pieces, excessive wear, and for any cracks or deformities.

-- Remove lead or copper fouling (depending on what ammunition you are shooting)
+- Remove lead or copper fouling (depending on what ammunition you are shooting).

 - Rinse out any corrosive salts (if shooting corrosive ammunition).

-- Dry thoroughly
+- Dry thoroughly.

-- Lubricate the firearm at appropriate locations to levels appropriate for the conditions that you are in
+- Lubricate the firearm at appropriate locations to levels appropriate for the conditions that you are in.

 Breakdown and Initial Carbon Removal

-Latex or other protective gloves will protect your hands from harsh solvents, and protect your pistol or rifle from harmful oils from your skin.
-Obviously you will need to field strip your firearm, but it is generally not necessary and is, in fact, inadvisable to disassemble it any more than your manufacturer recommends.
+Latex or other protective gloves protect your hands from harsh solvents and protect your pistol or rifle from harmful oils on your skin.
+Obviously you will need to field strip your firearm: It is generally not necessary and is, in fact, inadvisable to disassemble it any more than your manufacturer recommends.

 Cleaning the Barrel

 Any nicks or scratches, no matter how small, in the muzzle crown can dramatically affect the accuracy of your firearm.
-Always use a high-quality cleaning rod made from brass, carbon fiber, or some other non-marring material.
+Always use a high-quality cleaning rod made from brass, carbon fiber or some other non-marring material.

 Cleaning Carbon Fouling From The Bore